tranquilit/WAPT-Documentation/source/wapt-create-packages/wapt-package-structure/index.rst

 A WAPT agent will see by default packages that are configured for its operating system and packages with no operating system specified.

-The operating systems in the field *target_os* must be *windows* or left empty.
+Since version 1.8 the field *target_os* can either be *windows*, *mac*, *linux* or left empty.

 min_os_version
 """"""""""""""

 .. versionadded:: 1.3.9

-Defines the minimal `Windows Operating System Version <https://docs.microsoft.com/en-us/windows/win32/sysinfo/operating-system-version?redirectedfrom=MSDN>`_.
+For a *windows* *target_os*, this field defines the minimal `Windows Operating System Version <https://docs.microsoft.com/en-us/windows/win32/sysinfo/operating-system-version?redirectedfrom=MSDN>`_.
 For example, this attribute may be used to avoid installing on WindowsXP packages that only work on Windows7 and above.

+Since version 1.8, it can also define the minimal Mac OS version.
+We advise not to use with Linux since there are several different distributions.

 max_os_version
 """"""""""""""

 .. versionadded:: 1.3.9

-Defines the maximal `Windows Operating System Version <https://docs.microsoft.com/en-us/windows/win32/sysinfo/operating-system-version?redirectedfrom=MSDN>`_.
+For a *windows* *target_os*, it defines the maximal `Windows Operating System Version <https://docs.microsoft.com/en-us/windows/win32/sysinfo/operating-system-version?redirectedfrom=MSDN>`_.
 For example, this attribute may be used to install on Windows7 more recent versions of a software that are no more supported on Windows XP.

+Since version 1.8, it can also define the maximal Mac OS version.
+We advise not to use with Linux since there are several different distributions.

 min_wapt_version
 """"""""""""""""